 - In-App notifications

-WhatsApp and SMS should preferably be used for transactional messages like alerts, OTPs, tracking information, Invoices, and so on.
+WhatsApp marketing and SMS marketing should preferably be used for transactional messages like alerts, OTPs, tracking information, Invoices, and so on.
 All other channels can be used for promotional as well as transactional messages.
 Published a new blog post?
 Send your users a web-push notification.
 Want to help your users with a new update on your app, send them an in-app notification.
 Want to capture their feedback on the last transaction?
 Send them a feedback request through a pop-up notification.

 While some messages go well on any channel, there are some types of messages that best suit only certain specific channels.
 The best fit for your organization would be a platform that lets you integrate every possible mobile communication channel with the flexibility of future integrations if the scope increases.

 Subscribe to our newsletter to stay updated on the latest in B2C marketing

 Benefits of Mobile Marketing Automation:

 The benefits of Mobile Marketing Automation (MMA) are immense, especially from a business growth perspective.
 Here are some fairly obvious ones:

 Using Mobile Marketing Automation to optimize your customer lifecycle

 The key role of any mobile marketing automation platform is to help you optimize your customer lifecycle.
 Your automation may have multiple objectives, but the end goal of your investment is to increase your bottom-line figures.
 To achieve this, you cannot resort to a one-size-fits-all approach.
 You need to further segregate your users based on their activities and design communication strategies for each type of user.
 Based on the activities of the user, they can be categorized into 4 broad categories.